GambitViper/CS419/hw05/README.md

 Q(s,a) = Q(s,a) + α ( r + γ maxQ(s',a') - Q(s,a) )

+Q-Learning policy
+MULRLDDRULUDLULLLLDDRDRDUURURDLLRDUUM
+MRLRDLLLDLULLLDLLDDDRDDRLLLURRRULDDLM
+MRULRLDLDUUDDDLDLDDDDDRDRRRLDDDRRDLLM
+MRUURDULLUDLDDDUDDDDDLDUDDRURDLDUDRLM
+MRLDDDDDUULLRDDLDDDDDDUDURDLDRDDDRULM
+MRURLDDRDDLDLDRDDDDDDDDUDDDRDDLLUDLLM
+MRDLDLDLDRDLDDDDDDDDDDRRRDDUDDDDLLLLM
+MRULDLDRUDULUDLLDDDDDDDDDLLRLRURDRLLM
+MRLLLDDLDDUDUDDDDDDDDDDDDDLRDUDDDLLLM
+MRDLDLDDDUDDLDRDDDDDDDURDDRDDDLDURLLM
+MRLRLLDLLLLRDRDDDDDDDDRULDDDLDRDDDDLM
+MRDDRLDLDRDDDRDDDDDDDDLRDDDLDDRDDDDLM
+MRULULRDDDDDDDDDDDDDDDDDDDDDRDDDLRDLM
+MRDDLRDLDDDRLUDDDDDDDDLDRDDURLRDDLRLM
+MRLLLDLLLRDRDDDDDDDDDDDLLDDDUDRUDDDLM
+MRDRRDUDLDLDDDDDDDDDDDDLDDDLDDUDLRLLM
+MRDDLDDLDRDLDDDDDDDDDDDDDDLLRRDUDDLLM
+MRURDDDRULDDDDDDDDDDDDDLDDRLRLDDLRDLM
+MRURUDUDDDLRDDDDDDDDDDDDDDDDDDRRUDLLM
+MRDUDDDLLDRDDDDDDDDDDDDDDDDRRLDDDRDLM
+MRLLDLRURDLRDDDDDDDDDDDDDLDDDDDLDLLLM
+MRDRDDLDDDLDDDDDDDDDDDDDDDUDLLDRURDLM
+MRRDDDDURRRDRRDDDDDDDDDDLDDDRDDDDRDLM
+MRDDDLDDDUDDUDDDDDDDDDDDDDUDRLLDDRDLM
+MRDLDDDDDLDDUDDDDDDDDDDDDDDDDLDRRDULM
+MRDDDDDDDDDDDDDDDDDDDDDDDDDDDUDDLDDLM
+MRDDDDLDDLDDRDDDDDDDDDDLDDRDDDDDDDLDM
+MRDRRDLRUDDRDDDDDDDDDDDDDDDDDDDUDRDLM
+MRDDRRDDDDDRDDDDDDDDDDLDDLDDDLDLDDLLM
+MRDDDUDLDLDDDDDDDDDDDDDDDDDDDUDLLUDLM
+MRUDDRLDDDDDDDDDDDDDDDDLDLLDDDDDDRDLM
+MRULRDDDLRRRDDDDDDDDDDDDDLRLLDDLRRDLM
+MRDDDDDRDDRRDRDDDDDDDDDLLDUDDDDDDRDLM
+MRDDLDDRUDDDDRDRDDDDDDDDDDDDDDDRLDDLM
+MRURRDRDRDRDDRDDDDDDDDDLDDDLRLDDDDRLM
+MRRDDLUDDLDDDRDDDDDDDDDLDDDLDDDDDDDLM
+MRDLDUDDDRDDDRRDDDDDDLDDDDDDDDDRRDLLM
+MRDDDUDDDDDDDDRDDDDDDDDDLDDDLDDDUDRUM
+MRDLDDDDDRRDDRRDDDDDDDDLLLDLLDDDDDRLM
+MRUDDDDDDDRDDDDDDDDDDDLDDDLDLLDLDDDLM
+MRDRDDDDDDRRRRDDDDDDDDDDDLDDLLLDDRDLM
+MRRLDLDRDDRRDDRRDDDDDDDDDDDDLDLDDURLM
+MRDLDRDDRDLRDRRDDDDDDDLLDDLDLDLDDLDLM
+MRDDDDRDDDRDDDDDDDDDLDDDLLLDLDLLLDDUM
+MRRURDRRRDDDDDDRDDDDDLLDLLLLDRDLDUULM
+MRLDDDDRRDDRRDRDDDDDDDDLLLLLDLLDLDRLM
+MRDDLRRRDRDDRDDDDDDDDDLLLLDLLLLLDUULM
+MRDURRRRRRRRRDRRRDDDLDLDDLDLLLLDUDULM
+MRULURRRRRRRRRRRRRDLLLLLLLLLLLLLLLLLM
+MDURRRRRRRRRRRRRRRGLLLLLLLLLLLLLLLUDM

+This policy is arrived to by 10,000 episodes of Q-Learning iterations.
+With basic Q-Learning it makes sense that some areas of the policy aren't optimal as the algoritm relies implicitly on randomness of choosen actions to explore the context.
+So some areas of the policy have actions that don't make much sense but when you consider that the Q-Learning algorithm is inheritly relient on the randomness of the agent.
+So, not all areas of the pipe world are explored.
+You can see that near the bottom the down actions taper off and the right and left side of the goal pulls the agent back to the direction of the goal.

 # Q-Learning w/ Features

 This is a slightly modified implementation of a Q-Learning algorithm in which features of the dataset are instead considered representing a computed state action pair.
 Weights are assigned to the entire learning run so each Q-Learning w/ Features training only modifies two weights.
 The policy for updating the global weights of this function are assigned as normal weight updates pertaining to the given state and features values.